jvieira575/LocationReminders/README.md

 ```
 1.androidTest
-        Test the RemindersDao, RemindersLocalRespository, RemindersListFragment, and RemindersActivityTest.
+        Test the RemindersDao, RemindersLocalRespository, RemindersListFragment, and RemindersActivity.
 2. test
         Tests the RemindersListView and SaveReminderViewModel classes.
 ```